Germanisation in Poland (1939–1945): Biological extermination

 "Only a nation, whose underlying inclinations are destroyed, will allow itself to be thrown into slavery."

 The Germanisation of the Polish populace included limitedly planned and systemised elimination of the Poles.
 During the German invasion of Poland, divisions of the Einsatzgruppen were placed within the Wehrmacht, in accordance to the Special Prosecution Book for Poland composed via interviews with the German minority in the Second Polish Republic, carried out the murder of the Polish intelligentsia during the Intelligenzaktion.
 After the defeat of the Polish military, the extermination of the Polish intellectual elite was realised via operations like Operation Tannenberg, AB-Aktion, that would deprive Poland its political, scientific, social, cultural and militaristic elite.

 Comprehensively, the Intelligenzaktion led to the deaths of 100,000 Poles, of which around 50,000 were murdered via the so-called "direct action" (i.a. shooting), whilst the other 50,000 were sent to concentration camps, of which only an exiguous amount survived.
-Territory that was directly incorporated into Nazi Germany suffered the greatest, where 40,000 were murdered and 20,000 were send to concentration camps.
+Territory that was directly incorporated into Nazi Germany suffered the greatest, where 40,000 were murdered and 20,000 were sent to concentration camps.

 Expulsions

 An extensive forced population transfer was conducted by Germany during World War II.
 The expulsions were part of a long-term plan, Generalplan Ost, that would turn the Polish nation into a primitive, cultureless kind, that would be denationalisable and be controlled with ease.
-Hans Frank, the General Superintendent of the General Governate, at a hearing on March 11, 1942 asserted: "...our aim [...] should be the complete clearance of the Vistulan Land [Weichselland] including Galicia.
+Hans Frank, the General Superintendent of the General Governate, at a hearing on March 11, 1942, asserted: "...our aim [...] should be the complete clearance of the Vistulan Land [Weichselland] including Galicia.
 This will only be feasible with time, when the inhabiting nations are expelled – the Poles and Ukrainians.
 It is no doubt, that such changes will take decades, yet this is the only right path, all else is defective."